jaubourg/wires/README.md

 In your configuration files, every object property which name is not colon-lead is a setting.

 A setting can be of any type, including an object.
-When the value of a setting is a string, it accepts the templated syntax seen in the previous section.
+When the value of a setting is a string, it accepts the template syntax seen in the previous section.

 ```js
 // wires.json